smartin015/continuousprint/docs/gcode-scripting.md

 Events fire at certain points when the queue is being run - when a print completes, for instance.
 You can see the full list of events by going to `Settings > Continuous Print > Events` or [looking here in the source code](https://github.com/smartin015/continuousprint/blob/master/continuousprint/data/__init__.py).

-When an event fires, you can run one or more configured scripts conditionally (see [Conditions](#conditions) below).
-These events are visible to other OctoPrint plugins (e.g. [OctoPrint-IFTTT](https://plugins.octoprint.org/plugins/IFTTT/)) and can be used to perform actions in them.
+When an event fires, you can run one or more configured scripts.
+These events are also visible to other OctoPrint plugins (e.g. [OctoPrint-IFTTT](https://plugins.octoprint.org/plugins/IFTTT/)) and can be used to perform actions in them.

 ## Scripts

 Event scripts, just like 3D print files, are in GCODE.
-It's a series of commands that are sent to the printer that tell it to move, heat up, cool down, etc.
+Each script is a series of commands that are sent to the printer that tell it to move, heat up, cool down, etc.

-GCODE scripts can be quite complex - if you want to learn the basics, try reading through [this primer](https://www.simplify3d.com/support/articles/3d-printing-gcode-tutorial/).
-Example scripts are also provided below.
+GCODE scripts can be quite complex - it's recommended to load default scripts if you're just getting started, or as examples to modify.
+If you want to learn to make your own scripts, try reading through [this primer](https://www.simplify3d.com/support/articles/3d-printing-gcode-tutorial/).

 ## Load Defaults